.jpg)

 Each category of expenses requires a different level of transaction proof - from a simple bank receipt to a full invoice that includes several identifiers.

-- Invoice with your autónomo details: Shows your autónomo name, NIE and tax address.
+- Invoice with your autónomo details: Shows your autónomo name and address.

 - Receipt with your name only: Shows your autónomo name.